 Highlights and Shadows were added for the stylistic choice we made for the game.

 And lastly a compass clock was drawn in.

 For the right hand, the same process was applied, only that I later added a “zombie” material to it and yellowed the nails.

 Thank you for reading and I hope you have a wonderful day!
 And if you want to see the finished results, you can see it down below.

 Hello and welcome to yet another week of game development for the game Amenti.
 This week we tried to set up our server and source share of our UE 4 level.
 It unfortunately did not end up as planned and a lot of time was spent on making it work.
-Even though we all had same brand of computer and on the same network, it only worked inconsistently on some computers.
+Even though we all had the same brand of computer and were on the same network, it only worked on some computers.
 In the end, we got it to work, but it took up the whole week to fix.
 This also made it impossible for the artists to re-create the level design with our placeholders as planned.

 Speaking of placeholders, after fixing our main character and preparing it for animation for our Tech artist Kevin, I spent the rest of the week to block out our environment assets which we had listed on our Asset list.
 All the decorative pieces were based on concept art by our Concept artist Gustav Larsson which was supplied during the previous and the current week.
 The modular pieces were thought out by me and our Producer/Artist Thea Falkenmark.
 Down below you can see some of the pieces made this week.